+Does My Estate Plan Need to Include My Vacation Property?
 Yes!
 If you own a vacation home, timeshare, investment property, or any other asset outside of the state where you are domiciled you must make sure it’s included in your estate plan.
 If you fail to include these in your estate plan or fail to have an estate plan at all, your heirs will encounter issues, and usually the expense and hassle of court costs, when inheriting these assets.

 Because state laws vary, your principal residence may even be divided one way in your state home while other properties – such as vacation homes, timeshares, or other pieces of out-of-state land – can end up divided completely differently.
 Of course, having a comprehensive estate plan puts you in control and lets you determine who will receive your property, regardless of where it’s located.